icann/lgr-core/README.md

 * `lgr_diff_collision.py` takes 2 LGR and one set of labels, and test for collisions between labels and generated variants from the 2 LGR.
 * `lgr_merge_set.py` takes some LGRs and create a merged LGR from the provided set.

-### LGR Diff and Collision

-The `lgr_diff_collision.py` tool output makes use of terms like `Primary` or `Variant`.

-A `Primary` label is a label which is present in the input label list.
-A `Variant` label is a variant of a label present in the input label list.

-For example, given a repertoire of `[a-z], oe, œ` with the variant set `oe, œ, x, y` and the input list of labels `oeuf œuf oeil`, the tool will detect collisions for `oeuf` and `œuf` and classify them as follows:

-    Primary-Primary:
-        oeuf-œuf
-    Primary-Variant:
-        oeuf-xuf
-        oeuf-yuf
-        œuf-xuf
-        œuf-yuf
-    Variant-Variant
-        xuf-yuf

 ## Testing and coverage